ttalvitie/browservice/CODEINFO.md

 # Understanding Browservice code

-Browservice is written in C++ on top of Chromium Embedded Framework (CEF), using the Poco library for the HTTP server, zlib and libjpeg-turbo for image compression, Pango and FreeType2 for text rendering and XCB for clipboard handling.
+The server side of Browservice is written in C++ on top of Chromium Embedded Framework (CEF), using the Poco library for the HTTP server, zlib and libjpeg-turbo for image compression, Pango and FreeType2 for text rendering and XCB for clipboard handling.
 A simple custom GUI Widget system (used for the browser control bar) and a multithreaded PNG compressor (for reduced compression latency) have been implemented for this project.

+The client side is implemented in HTML and JavaScript.
+As compatibility with old browsers is a priority for the project, great care is taken to test that the essential features work for all of the supported client browsers (listed in README.md).
+Testing is done manually; to help with this, TODO contains a checklist of features that need to work.
+It is impractical to thoroughly test all supported client browsers for all minor changes, and thus the amount of testing must be proportional to the assessed risk of breaking compatibility.
+Contributors cannot be expected to test all the client browsers before submitting a pull request.

-CEF/Chromium does most of the heavy lifting, and thus our code is not really performance critical (one exception to this is the parallel PNG compressor).
-Thus safety and simplicity is prioritized over efficiency in most of the code.
+CEF/Chromium and the client browser do most of the heavy lifting, and thus our code is not really performance critical (one exception to this is the parallel PNG compressor).
+Thus safety, simplicity and compatibility is prioritized over efficiency in most of the code.

-Some conventions:
+Some conventions and notes about the server-side code:

 - Most objects are reference counted; to handle the boilerplate of enforcing that shared_ptr is used to manage the lifetime and disabling copy and move constructors/assignment operators, we use the SHARED_ONLY_CLASS macro defined in common.hpp.